Promoting Smart Growth & Regional Planning

 Everett Earthworks Sculptural Garden

 This project is a collaboration between the City of Everett, Everett Community Growers (ECG), and the Arts & Culture, Environment, and Public Health teams at the Metropolitan Area Planning Council, with support from the UMass Boston School for the Environment.
 Everett Earthworks creates a new space for the community to use, to grow food, and to celebrate artistic expression in hope of promoting community unity.
 The centerpiece of the design is a sculptural bench using sculptural mural panels created by Everett high school students on the garden shed, and a collaborative mural inspired by the Community Food Assessment that will be placed on the fence as a backdrop to the garden.
+The central sculptural bench of the sculpture is a visual representation of what happens when a drop of water hits the surface of water.
+The paths and garden beds of the piece represents the rippling of the water that flows outwards in concentric circles.
 This demonstration project for community-engaged public art and urban agriculture promotes innovative thinking with regards to the beautification and improvement of public health and community building .

 This project was made possible with funding provided by the Barr Foundation and in-kind support from the City of EverettDepartments of Planning and Community Development, Facilities, and Public Works.